input-output-hk/partner-chains/docs/user-guides/manual-setup.md

 `<node-executable> wizards create-chain-spec` uses data from the previous step to generate chain-spec file.
 It is important to understand that most of chain-spec file generation is delegated to `<node-exectuable>` itself.
 Specifically, the wizard sets some specific environment variables and assumes that `<node-executable> build-spec` will use and that it will not require any other variables.
-Because what `<node-exectuable> build-spec` uses and requires is finally in control of the chain builder, the following command can only be seens as an example:
+Because what `<node-exectuable> build-spec` uses and requires is ultimately up to the chain builder, the following command can only be seen as an example:
 ```bash
 export COMMITTEE_CANDIDATE_ADDRESS=$(jq -r '.addresses.CommitteeCandidateValidator' addresses.json)
 export D_PARAMETER_POLICY_ID=$(jq -r '.policyIds.DParameter' addresses.json)